 2) NSSMS_P check the feasibility of network slice subnet related requirements.
 If the network slice subnet related requirements can be satisfied, the following step 3) are needed, else go to step 5).

-3) Based on the network slice subnet related requirements, NSSMS_P decides whether to use an existing NSSI or create a new NSSI.
+3) Based on the network slice subnet related requirements and the existing NSSI capabilities, NSSMS_P decides whether to use an existing NSSI or create a new NSSI.
 If the network slice subnet related requirements allow the requested NSSI to be shared and if an existing suitable NSSI can be reused, the NSSMS_P decides to use the existing NSSI.

 4.1a) If using an existing NSSI and the existing NSSI needs to be modified to satisfy the network slice subnet related requirements, the NSSMS_P invokes the procedure to modify the existing NSSI as described in clause 7.7.